 Re-energized and Back to Her Life

-|Tammy Myers has energy to spare after a hysterectomy done via the da Vinci® robot resolved heavy bleeding.
+Tammy Myers has energy to spare after a hysterectomy done via the da Vinci® robot resolved heavy bleeding.

 After more than five years of heavy monthly menstrual cycles, Tammy Myers was ready to be done with pain and low energy levels.
-“I kept trying to wait it out until menopause, but the discomfort just got more and more annoying,” she says.
+“I kept trying to wait it out until menopause, but the discomfort just got more and more annoying,” she said.

-Although she had seen other doctors for her concerns, it took a visit with obstetrician/gynecologist Shelly Joiner, MD, at Lifestages – Samaritan Centers For Women, to put Tammy at ease about her next steps.
+Although she had seen other doctors for her concerns, it took a visit with obstetrician/gynecologist Shelly Joiner, MD, at Lifestages – Samaritan Centers for Women, to put Tammy at ease about her next steps.

 “I went in for a general exam and shared my frustrations, asking Dr. Joiner what my options were.
 After some diagnostic tests, she said it was really up to me, but she thought hysterectomy would be the best solution,” the 53-year-old explains.
 Tests had revealed that, like her mother and sister, she had a lot of fibroid tumors that cause excess bleeding.